-Why it could pay to top up your company pension
+Why it could pay to top up your workplace pension

 What difference could it make?

-In addition to this, the more you've paid into your pension, the more the taxman may provide in tax relief, subject to government limits.
+In addition to this, the more you've paid into your workplace pension plan, the more the taxman may provide in tax relief, subject to government limits.

-Please remember that the value of your pension fund could go down as well as up and so you may not get back what you put in.
+Please remember that the value of your pension fund can go down as well as up and so you might get less than what you put in.

-How do I top up my company pension?
+How do I top up my workplace pension?

-There are various ways you can boost the benefits of your company pension scheme (to find out more refer to the key features of your own company scheme).
+There are various ways you can boost the benefits of your workplace pension plan (to find out more refer to the key features of your own workplace scheme).

-- Speak to your employer about topping up your company pension.
+- Speak to your employer about topping up your workplace pension.

 - You can supplement your contributions through an additional voluntary contributions (AVC) plan, although your employer may not match any contributions through this.
-This is an individual policy that aims to boost the benefits of your company scheme.
-You can see the benefits of contributing to an AVC plan with our AVC calculator.
+This is an individual policy that aims to boost the benefits of your workplace scheme.

 - You can set up an individual pension arrangement to supplement your company pension.